mpfdavis/outputcache/README.md

 ![requests](https://www.dropbox.com/s/of1d38r9l3yx4km/Screen%20Shot%202017-01-13%20at%2015.26.30.png?raw=1)
 ![latency](https://www.dropbox.com/s/prxts69zp1obcel/Screen%20Shot%202017-01-13%20at%2015.26.55.png?raw=1)
-Based on 1m urls

 ## Troubleshooting

 - You can only cache serializable data - if you override the set or get cacheProvider methods, you should avoid stringifying or parsing the cache item - outputcache does this internally already.
-- If you are only seeing x-output-cache : 'ms' headers in the response, you might be throwing an error in your cache provider or a custom get/set method - usually due to serialization.
-If there is an error with the cache provider e.g. your redis connection, outputcache will not bubble the error to the client using next(err) in order to remain transparent.
-This allows your original route to serve a 200 if Redis fails and silently log any cache errors by listening for the 'cacheProviderError' event (see events above).
+- If you are only seeing x-output-cache : 'ms' headers in the response, you might be throwing an error in your cache provider or a custom get/set method see [silent failover](#api).
 - If your application performs redirects in routes or middleware where outputcache is used, you should place outputcache before these.
+- `options.caseSensitive` - if you disable this option (enabled by default), ensure your application is not case-sensitive to querystring or cookie arguments, if these are enabled too.

 ## TODO:

-- Add case-insensitive option for querystring keys
-- Method to support pure node server (without middleware)
+- Method to support pure node server (without middleware).
 - Add load test data and benchmarks.